 For his labor, Rev. Wesley has received numerous awards and accolades.
 He is associated with the Alexandria NAACP, the Northern Virginia Urban League, the Community Coalition for Haiti, a member of the Board of Directors for the Hopkins House, the Board of the John Leland Center for Theological Studies and the Institute for Responsible Citizenship; and a member of the board of Exceptional Gifts, an organization to advance the lives of underprivileged, special needs children and youth adults through educational and cultural experiences.
 He has also served as honorary chairperson for the African American Adoptions, Inc.

 He is passionate about proclaiming the Good News of Jesus Christ, making the Word of God relevant in the lives of believers, and building the Kingdom of God in the congregation and community.
 He was a keynote speaker for the People’s Inaugural Project Prayer Breakfast for President Barack Obama, and is a sought after speaker for events honoring Dr. Martin Luther King.
 Dr. Wesley is currently leading Alfred Street Baptist Church in participation with the National Baptist Convention, USA, Inc., National Baptist Congress of Christian Education, Progressive National Baptist Convention, Baptist World Alliance, the Lott Carey Baptist Foreign Convention, the Baptist General Convention of Virginia, and serves on the Executive Board of the Northern Virginia Baptist Association.

 He is an avid golfer who also enjoys movies, reading, and working out.
 He celebrated his 20th year in the ministry on November 29, 2009.
-He is married to Debbie McCain Wesley, and they are the proud parents of two sons, Howard-John, II and Cooper Reece.
+He is the proud parent of two sons, Howard-John, II and Cooper Reece.